homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ![The userspace and kernel](https://imgur.com/I8KIyiQ.png)

 A computer usually comprises of application software (such as games, browsers) and the hardware on which they run.
 The hardware and application software do not directly interact with each other.
 Instead, the software running in the `userspace` utilises system resources by interacting with the kernel, an intermediate layer between applications and hardware, which acts on its behalf.
 The applications interact with the kernel via the `system call` interface to perform operations such as reading memory, writing to disk or sending data over a network.
-This means the kernel of a system has direct access to the hardware making any code run there much faster than code run in user space, This also makes the kernel a vantage point to monitor or modify application functionality, since any action an application performs must go through the kernel.
+This means the kernel of a system has direct access to the hardware, making any program running in the kernel much faster than code run in user space.
+This also makes the kernel a vantage point to monitor or modify application functionality, since most actions an application performs must go through the kernel.

 ---